pherk/couchbase-simple/README.md

 Early development stage, not for production yet.

-couchbase-simple provides a simple iHaskell binding for libCouchbase 3.x
+couchbase-simple provides a simple Haskell binding for libCouchbase 3.x

 - connect via pool
 - ping